Image

 Rob Neander and Tom Marshall meeting and hugging for the first time.

-A tale of 2 Toms: Gift of life by stem cell donation and inspiration to share the story
+A tale of 2 Toms: Gift of life by stem cell donation, and the inspiration to share the story

-When Rod Neander, of western Canada, got to hug the man who saved his life this week - it was, in fact, the second young father named Tom in the Manchester, England area who'd made a big impact in Rod's blood cancer experience.
+When Rod Neander, of Calgary, Alberta, got to hug the man who saved his life this week - it was, in fact, the second young father named Tom in the Manchester, England area who'd made a big impact in Rod's blood cancer experience.

 Diagnosed with lymphoma in his late 50s, Rod underwent chemotherapy and returned to work “gun ho” he says, in 2019.
 Within months, however, his blood cancer had returned with a vengeance.
 He was devastated and says “I hid it.
 People I’d worked with for a decade didn’t know I’d relapsed...
 I didn’t accept it, so I didn’t want to talk about it.”